-The Valley Hospital, Inc. (the Hospital) is a 431-bed, not-for-profit acute care hospital located in Ridgewood, New Jersey and is a subsidiary corporation of Valley Health System, Inc. (the System).
+The Valley Hospital, Inc. (the Hospital) is a 370-bed, not-for-profit acute care hospital located in Paramus, New Jersey and is a subsidiary corporation of Valley Health System, Inc. (the System).
+The Hospital is a newly constructed facility which opened on April 14, 2024.
+This new facility replaces the old facility in Ridgewood, which will remain open and be repurposed.